PhD-2024/MD_course_SYNGEN_2025/README.md

 | `rwx` (read, write & execute) | 7 | `rwx` |

-## Setting up a Simulation for the combined 1J46.pdb
+## Setting up a Simulation for the combined Protein-DNA system 1J46.pdb

 An MD simulation in GROMACS will always need 3 things
   1) coordinates, which tell the program where is what (usually a `.gro` file)